 - Cover the cold concrete floor (carpeting is a great way to add warmth to a cold basement, check out the cost with our carpeting calculator).
 Warm finished floors are a

 - Frame and close in the basement walls.
-This will mean getting an electrician in to do the wiring.
+To do this, you will start by framing the unfinished basement walls on your own or hiring a contractor.
+Then getting an electrician in to do the wiring.
 Plumber to do the plumbing and thinking about how you would like to design the basement as a whole.

 Is it worth finishing a basement?